 Currently, there are 60 countries whose citizens will be eligible for ETIAS.
-By the end of 2022, any passport holders from this list hoping to visit Europe will be expected to apply for and have received an ETIAS travel authorization.
+The visa waiver is expected to be launched in 2024 and any passport holders, from this list, will need to apply for and receive an ETIAS travel authorization.
 All visitors, including minors, will be required to present an ETIAS visa waiver in order to enter countries in the Schengen Area.

 - Antigua and Barbuda